-[42] Three transects (identified as A-A', B-B', and C-C' in Figure 8b) across the MCR are presented as pairs of panels in Figure 9.
-In the top half of each pair, absolute Vs in the crust beneath the three transects is shown with 0.1 km/s contours outlined by black lines and the Moho identified by a thick dashed line.
-In the mantle, Vs is shown as the percent perturbation relative to 4.65 km/s.
+Three transects (identified as A-A', B-B', C-C' in Fig. 8b) across the MCR are presented in Figure 9.
+In the top panels, absolute Vs in the crust beneath the three transects is shown with 0.1 km/sec contours outlined by black lines and the Moho identified by a thick dashed line.
+In the mantle, Vs is shown as the percent perturbation relative to 4.65 km/sec.
 Transects A-A' and B-B' cut the northern and southern segments of the MCR, respectively, and transect C-C' cuts across the study region in the N-S direction and intersects with transect B in the southern MCR.
-In the lower half of each pair of panels of Figure 9, receiver function waveforms are shown for stations within a distance to each transect of 0.4°.
+In each lower panel of Figure 9, receiver function waveforms are shown for stations within a distance to each transect of 0.4°.
 We observe in the receiver functions two major features beneath the MCR.
-(1) As noted previously, Moho Ps conversion across the northern MCR (A-A') is obscure.
-(2) There is a clearer Moho Ps conversion at ~6 s for the southern MCR (B-B' and C-C').
-As a result of the gradient Moho beneath the northern MCR, crustal thickness is poorly determined $(1\sigma \text{ uncertainty} > 4 \text{ km})$, lowermost crustal wave speeds are fast (>4 km/s), and uppermost mantle wave speeds are slow (< 4.4 km/s).
-It is possible that this layer results from magmatic intrusion or underplating [Furlong and Fountain, 1986].
+(1) The Moho Ps conversion across the northern MCR (A-A') is obscure.
+(2) There is a clearer Moho Ps conversion at ~6 sec for the southern MCR (B-B' and C-C').
+Thus, there is a gradient Moho beneath the northern MCR, whereas there is a thick crust (>47 km) with a well-defined Moho discontinuity beneath the southern MCR.
+As a result of the gradient Moho beneath the northern MCR, crustal thickness is poorly determined (1 $\sigma$ uncertainty > 5 km).
+We seek to insure that crustal thickness in the northern MCR ends up approximately the same as the southern MCR.
+To do this, we modify the prior distribution of crustal thickness to be centered on the thickness of the crust beneath the southern MCR., In this way, the posterior distribution beneath the northern MCR centers around 47 km, which is similar to the southern MCR.
+In addition, fast lowermost crust (> 4 km/sec) and slow uppermost mantle (< 4.4 km/sec) result from the gradient Moho and form a layer with Vs between that of normal crust and mantle.
+It is possible that this layer results from magmatic intrusion or underplating (Furlong and Fountain, 1986).
 However, the underplating cannot be continuous along the entire MCR, because beneath the southern MCR this intermediate-velocity Vs layer is not present.
 In the adjacent area, another gradient Moho feature is seen beneath the Minnesota River Valley, with a Moho Ps conversion in the receiver functions that is weaker than those in the Superior or Yavapai Provinces (transect C-C').
-This is consistent with a seismic reflection study in this subprovince [Boyd and Smithson, 1994] where Moho layering has been inferred due to mafic intrusion in the lower crust.
-The other features seen in these transects include the relatively thin crust (~40 km) near the flanks of the MCR (e.g., SMCR-Yavapai boundary) and in the southern Superior Province north of the Great Lakes Tectonic Zone.
-The latter region is the thinnest crust across the area of study (<38 km), and the cause of this thinning deserves further investigation.
+As discussed in section 4.3.1, this result is consistent with a seismic reflection study in this sub-province [Boyd and Smithson, 1994] where Moho layering has been inferred due to mafic intrusion in the lower crust.
+The other features seen in these transects include the relatively thin crust (~ 40 km) near the flanks of the MCR (e.g., SMCR-Yavapai boundary) and in the southern Superior Province northern of the Great Lakes Tectonic Zone.
+The later region holds the thinnest crust across the region (<38 km), and the cause of this thinning is an open question for further investigation.

-4.5.
-Evidence That the MCR Is a Compressional Feature
+4.5 Evidence that the MCR is a compressional feature